 Overview

 When working with long text or program files, moving from one part of the file to another can be done with the scroll bars, the GoTo line number function (CTRL+G), or under Search, or by searching for specific text strings (CTRL+F).
 However, these methods become laborious for frequent moves.
-More efficient is to Place marks in the text at points you will want to return to.
+Placing marks in the text at points you will want to return to is more efficient.
 Marks are visible as small, circled numbers in the left-side column of the editor, at the start of the line that is marked (Figure 2.47).

 Use marks as follows:

 Insert a new mark at the cursor position: CTRL + SHIFT + 1 + ...+ 9.
-This allows up to 9 separate marks to be inserted
+This allows up to 9 separate marks to be inserted.

 Go to a mark from somewhere else in the text: CTRL + 1 + ...+ 9.
-Translocation is immediate
+Translocation is immediate.

 Move a mark from one location to another: eg. for Mark 5.
 Position the cursor at the new position, then CTRL+SHIFT+5, as in (1).
 The original position of Mark 5 is lost, and the new position stored.